 - Bernard Boyd (Jr), owner of Boyd Glass, liked to throw chunks of various colors of glass into the tank while workers were pressing glass.
 These would get slagged into the molten glass and pressed into the next pieces, giving them all a unique appearance.

 - Some pieces are signed in gold ink by Bernard Boyd.
-A few pieces were signed by all 3 Boyds – Bernard, Sue and their son John.
+A few pieces were signed by 2 or even all 3 Boyds – Bernard, Sue and their son John.

-- Sue Boyd had a labelled collection of items they produced – usually the first one or two from a run.
+- Sue Boyd kept a labelled collection of all the items they produced.
 Many of these items have since been sold, along with the original handwritten label.

 Additional Resources: